locustbaby/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 The [Tyk Control Plane]({{<ref "product-stack/tyk-charts/tyk-control-plane-chart">}}) helm chart is pre-configured to install Tyk control plane for multi data centre API management from a single Dashboard with the MDCB component.

+Below is a concise instruction on how to set up an MDCB Control Plane with Redis and PostgreSQL.

+To access the comprehensive installation instructions and configuration options, please see [Tyk Control Plane Helm Chart]({{<ref "product-stack/tyk-charts/tyk-control-plane-chart">}}).

 ### Prerequisites
 - [Kubernetes 1.19+](https://kubernetes.io/docs/setup/)
 - [Helm 3+](https://helm.sh/docs/intro/install/)